kessenma/go-convex-telegram-turborepo/SETUP.md

 This script will:
 1. Create `.env` file from template if it doesn't exist
 2. Prompt for your Telegram bot token if not configured
+3. Prompt for your Telegram bot username if not configured
-3. Start the Convex backend and generate admin key
+4. Start the Convex backend and generate admin key
-4. Deploy Convex functions
+5. Deploy Convex functions
-5. Start all services
+6. Start all services

 The script provides feedback at each step and will notify you when setup is complete.